kevinolega/kevinolegaservices/proposal-whiplash.md

 Remember, this page should be simple, user-friendly, and provide a seamless booking experience.
 Including a calendar tool for selecting the preferred date and time could enhance usability.
 Also, consider adding some visuals like pictures of your artists at work or your shop's interior to create a more engaging experience.

+## TECH-STACK

+We'll be using the following tools:

+1. **SendFox.com**: This will serve as our landing page and email marketing tool.
+It's an excellent platform that enables you to create simple, beautiful landing pages to showcase your services.
+The free tier of SendFox is robust enough to get you started, allowing you to set up your landing page and start capturing leads without any upfront investment.

+SendFox also provides email marketing services.
+Even on their free tier, you can set up automated email sequences to engage your audience at specific intervals.
+This helps you keep your potential clients informed and engaged about your services, all at no initial cost.

+2. **TidyCal.com**: This will be our booking tool.
+TidyCal allows you to manage your appointments, meetings, and events efficiently.
+You can share your availability with your clients, allowing them to book a time slot that works best for them.
+Importantly, the free tier of TidyCal is robust and user-friendly, providing enough features to streamline your booking process without any financial commitment.

+TidyCal integrates with most calendars, which helps you avoid scheduling conflicts.
+It also provides automated reminders, ensuring that your clients are always aware of their appointments.